 Joshua W. Rodriguez is an international trade and intellectual property attorney focusing on Section 337 investigations of unfair competition before the U.S. International Trade Commission (ITC).
-He represents domestic clients in multiple industries with a broad range of technologies, including smartphones and electronic displays.
+Based out of Dallas, Texas, he represents domestic clients in multiple industries with a broad range of technologies, from large electronic displays to smartphones.

-While in law school, Josh gained significant litigation experience as a student-attorney by representing clients in Boston University School of Law’s year-long civil litigation clinic, and clerking for the Texas Office of the Attorney General, General Litigation Division, where he participated in multiple aspects of pre-trial discovery, including deposition preparation and motions practice.
+While in law school, Josh gained significant litigation experience by representing clients as a student-attorney in Boston University School of Law’s year-long civil litigation clinic, where he counseled clients on family law and employment law matters, and clerking for the Texas Office of the Attorney General, General Litigation Division, where he participated in multiple aspects of pre-trial discovery, including deposition preparation and motions practice.

 Before law school, Josh was a litigation paralegal for a large law firm in Washington, D.C. and an investigator for a small law firm in Austin, Texas.